fuatcoskun/GoogleTestVS2015/README.md

 an executable console application uses static library as business logic(ExecutableProject), google test static library (GoogleTest) and unit test project which tests the codes in Library project (UnitTest).

-You can open solution file in Visual Studio 2015 and use it without and additional dependencies.
+You can open solution file in Visual Studio 2015 and use it without any additional dependencies.

 [Google Test Runner](https://visualstudiogallery.msdn.microsoft.com/cbd1a9b2-790b-4d49-905f-d128ca21d3fb) is recommended for visualization of unit tests.